-Those policies and practices should appropriately reflect the different roles and responsibilities of non-executive directors compared with executive directors and other senior executives.
-In this regard, listed entities may find the following guidelines useful in formulating their remuneration policies and practices:
+A listed entity's remuneration policies and practices should appropriately reflect the different roles and responsibilities of non-executive directors compared with executive directors and other senior executives.
+In this regard, listed entities may find the guidelines in Box 8.2 on page 31 useful in formulating their remuneration policies and practices.